joachimprinzbach/BiZEPS/doc/introduction/05_BiZEPSUseCases.md

 ##  Use BiZEPS on Development Machine
 - No local installation of the tool chain
   - Just get the images from the Docker repository
-- Use the same containers as the build server uses
-- No local installation that is different than the build servers installation
+  - No difference to the build server tool chain
     - Libraries
     - Toolchain
     - OS
+- Use the same containers as the build server uses
 - Simplified update of the developer machine tool chains

 ##  Build System Base Lines (Versions)